jscad/OpenJSCAD.org/CONTRIBUTING.md

 Finally, you can review your changes via GitHub, and create a pull request.

 TIPS for successful pull requests:
-- Commit often, and comment the changes well
+- Commit often, and add comments about what changed
 - Verify that automated tests pass (see the bottom of the pull request)

 WOW!
 Thanks for the cool code.